cobwebos/docs/articles/media-services/media-services-implement-failover.md

                 if (sourceCloudBlob.Properties.Length > 0)
                 {
-                    // In AMS, the files are stored as block blobs.
+                    // In Azure Media Services, the files are stored as block blobs.
-                    // Page blobs are not supported by AMS.
+                    // Page blobs are not supported by Azure Media Services.
                     var destinationBlob = targetContainer.GetBlockBlobReference(fileName);
                     destinationBlob.StartCopyFromBlob(new Uri(sourceBlob.Uri.AbsoluteUri + blobToken));